Peloton headwinds stiffen as people break pandemic routines

 The maker of high-end exercise bikes and treadmills thrived during COVID-19 outbreaks and sales growth for the New York City company doubled in 2020 and surged 120% in its last fiscal year.

-The availability of vaccines and easing of COVID-19 restrictions, however, have opened up more workout options and Peloton has suffered.
+The arrival of effective vaccines and easing COVID-19 restrictions, however, have opened up more options for Americans seeking exercise and Peloton has suffered.
 In February the company announced a major restructuring and abandoned plans to open its first U.S. factory, which would have employed 2,000 workers in Ohio.
 Co-founder John Foley stepped down as CEO and the company said it would cut nearly 3,000 jobs.

+Peloton ramped up fast during the pandemic, increasing its subscriber base from 700,000 to 3 million, but that growth has slowed, and company misjudged the slowing demand and continued to churn out expensive hardware, creating a sizeable inventory of unsold stationary bikes.

+Peloton’s initial success also created competition, with companies peeling away customers by selling cheaper connected stationary bicycles and exercise equipment.
+High-end gyms also jumped into the game, offering virtual classes that once were Peloton’s biggest draws.

+The data released Tuesday raised more questions about how the company will move forward.

-On Tuesday the company announced a binding commitment letter with JP Morgan and Goldman Sachs to borrow $750 million, but new CEO Barry McCarthy said in a letter to shareholders Peloton ended the quarter with $879 million in cash, “which leaves us thinly capitalized for a business of our scale.”
+The company signed binding commitment letter with JP Morgan and Goldman Sachs to borrow $750 million.
+New CEO Barry McCarthy said in a letter to shareholders that Peloton ended the quarter with $879 million in cash, “which leaves us thinly capitalized for a business of our scale.”

-Peloton ramped up fast during the pandemic, increasing its subscriber base from 700,000 to 3 million.
-That led it to overestimate product demand and loaded the company up with a substantial inventory of unsold bikes and treadmills.

-McCarthy said the company to rethink its capital structure at the same time that it pushes to expand its subscriber base to 100 million.
+McCarthy’s letter to shareholders emphasized again the company’s push to focus more on the digital app and less on sales of bikes and treadmills.

+Among other strategies: rolling out a test where customers pay a flat rate to rent Peloton’s stationary bikes and get access to on-demand workout classes.
+It also wants to broad its distribution by selling Peloton produced through other retailers.

 “Turnarounds are hard work,” McCarthy said in a letter to shareholders.
 “It’s intellectually challenging, emotionally draining, physically exhausting, and all consuming.
 It’s a full contact sport.”